Chainbing (CBG) 1-Day Volume Tops $27,191.33

-Chainbing (CBG) traded 2% lower against the US dollar during the 1-day period ending at 15:00 PM ET on October 5th.
-Chainbing has a total market capitalization of $60.62 million and $27,191.33 worth of Chainbing was traded on exchanges in the last 24 hours.
-During the last seven days, Chainbing has traded down 3.2% against the US dollar.
-One Chainbing token can now be bought for approximately $0.12 or 0.00000195 BTC on popular cryptocurrency exchanges.
+Chainbing (CBG) traded up 3.5% against the US dollar during the 1 day period ending at 16:00 PM Eastern on October 7th.
+In the last seven days, Chainbing has traded up 2.4% against the US dollar.
+One Chainbing token can currently be bought for approximately $0.13 or 0.00000199 BTC on popular cryptocurrency exchanges.
+Chainbing has a market capitalization of $63.34 million and approximately $27,191.33 worth of Chainbing was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.